Ulukbek Maripov

-Ulukbek Asamidinovich Maripov (Улукбек Асамидинович (Асамидин уулу) Марипов, romanised: Uluqbek Asamidinovich (Asamidin uulu) Maripov; born 30 August 1979) is a Kyrgyz politician who served as Chairman of the Cabinet of Ministers of Kyrgyzstan from 5 May 2021 to 12 October 2021.
-He was the first to serve in this position, serving in this position after the post of Prime Minister of Kyrgyzstan (which he had served as since 3 February 2021) was abolished.
-Prior to being appointed prime minister Maripov had led the Kyrgyz Account Chamber.
+Ulukbek Asamidin uulu Maripov (Улукбек Асамидин уулу Марипов; born 30 August 1979) is a Kyrgyz politician who served as Chairman of the Cabinet of Ministers of Kyrgyzstan from 5 May 2021 to 12 October 2021.
+He was the first to serve in this position after the post of the Prime Minister was abolished.
+Prior to being appointed Prime Minister, Maripov had led the Kyrgyz Account Chamber.

 Early life and career

-Maripov was born on August 30, 1979, in the village of Kyrgyz-Ata in the Osh Region.
-He is the son of Honored Doctor of the Kyrgyz Republic and former deputy Asamuddin Maripov.
+Maripov was born on 30 August 1979, in the village of Kyrgyz-Ata in the Osh Region.
+He is the son of former deputy Asamuddin Maripov.
 A graduate of the Osh State University in finance and credit and jurisprudence, he worked at the Ministry of Finance from 2001 to 2003.
 From 2003 to 2005, he was assistant to the Governor of the Batken Oblast, then deputy consultant to the Parliament from 2005 to 2006.
 He also worked for the presidential administration for the remainder of the decade.
 In 2010, he was appointed Head of the Department of International Cooperation at the Ministry of Emergency Situations.
 From 2010 to 2016, he worked with the services of the presidency, where he rose in 2015 as deputy chief of staff to President Almazbek Atambayev.
 On 19 March 2016, he was President of the Court of Auditors, a position he held until 2021.

 Since 25.01.2022, Ambassador Extraordinary and Plenipotentiary of the Kyrgyz Republic to the Kingdom of Saudi Arabia.
 In November 2022, by decree of the President of the Kyrgyz Republic Sadyr Zhaparov, Maripov was appointed Ambassador Extraordinary and Plenipotentiary of Kyrgyzstan to Bahrain and Egypt concurrently.